 There is something special about our staff community.
 The adventure based program, the focus on experiential education, the intensity of the program’s daily life, the realization we are engaged in the privileged and challenging work of helping young people turn their lives around, the high energy of program staff – our workplace culture is sacred, and we work hard to sustain it.
 We work hard and play hard, we support and challenge each other, we keep a constant focus on safety, and we give and accept feedback as continuous learners helping each other become steadily better at what we do.
 We do this because we believe that every task is worth doing right.
 If this sounds like you, we’d like you on our team.

-Our most frequent employment opportunities are for Instructors/RCW, and Irregularly Scheduled Program Support Officers.
+Our most frequent employment opportunities are for Outdoor Adventure Specialist/RCW, and Irregularly Scheduled Program Support Officers.

 Program Support Officers (PSO)